How to Create Multi-Column Layouts in Notion: A Comprehensive Guide

 Using Templates

-Notion’s extensive template library makes setting up multi-column layouts quick and efficient.
-Whether you’re designing a project plan, a Content calendar, or a blog post, you can find templates that feature multi-column designs.
-Here’s how to use them:
+Notion’s extensive template library can greatly speed up setting up multi-column layouts.
+Whether you’re designing a project plan, a content calendar, or a blog post, pre-designed templates can incorporate multi-column designs so that you don’t have to start from scratch.
+To use these templates:

 1. Open Notion and either create a new page or navigate to an existing one.